What is UMHAN?

 Whether you are applying as the sole Mental Health Practitioner at your institution or joining an expanding team, all applicants must complete their own application and meet the membership criteria.
 By completing our application form, you are agreeing to uphold our Capability and Conduct Framework.

 Please note: UMHAN is not a general interest group about student mental health; nor a replacement for existing organisations who support Disability Practitioners (such as National Association of Disability Practitioners) or Counsellors (such as the Association of University and College Counselling or Heads of University Counselling Services).
-Membership is only likely to be of benefit to people who come into contact with students with mental health difficulties as a substantive part of their role.
+Membership is only likely to be of benefit to people who come into contact with students with mental health conditions as a substantive part of their role.
 Our members usually have a professional background as demonstrated by either substantive experience in the field or by relevant qualifications such as Psychiatric Nursing, Social Work or Occupational Therapy.